snok/flake8-type-checking/README.md

 This will treat any `Mapped[...]` types as needed at runtime.
-It will also specially treat the enclosed type, since it may or may not need to be available at runtime depending on whether or not the enclosed type is a model or not, since model can have circular dependencies.
+It will also specially treat the enclosed type, since it may or may not need to be available at runtime depending on whether or not the enclosed type is a model or not, since models can have circular dependencies.

 - **name**: `type-checking-sqlalchemy-enabled`
 - **type**: `bool`